CyberAgent/typebook/chart/typebook/README.md

 This chart bootstraps a typebook deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites
-We have tested its work under the condition below
+The chart has been tested with:
 - Kubernetes: v1.7.5 (GKE and Minikube)
-- PV support on underlying infrastructure (if persistence is required)
+- PV support on the underlying infrastructure (if persistence is desired)

 ## Install the chart
 To install the chart with the release name `my-typebook`: